cmake-js/cmake-js/README.md

 ## Announcement - Works without Visual Studio!

-Just install [Visual C++ Build Tools TP](https://www.microsoft.com/en-us/download/details.aspx?id=49983) and CMake.js will use that if there is no Visual C++ available.
+Just install [Visual C++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) and CMake.js will use that if there is no Visual C++ available.

 ## About